Amanda Röntgen-Maier: Biography

-In Leipzig she met the German-Dutch pianist and composer Julius Röntgen (1855–1932), her violin teacher's son.
+In the summer of 1879, in Leipzig, she got engaged the German-Dutch pianist and composer Julius Röntgen (1855–1932), her violin teacher's son.
 The couple married in 1880 in Landskrona and moved to Amsterdam.
-The marriage ended Amanda's public appearances, but she continued composing, and the couple arranged musical salons and music performances in Europe, with audience members including Nina and Edvard Grieg, Anton Rubinstein, Joseph Joachim, Clara Schumann and Johannes Brahms.
+The marriage ended Amanda's public appearances, but she continued composing.
+The couple arranged musical salons and music performances in Europe, with audience members including Nina and Edvard Grieg, Anton Rubinstein, Joseph Joachim, Clara Schumann and Johannes Brahms.
 In the late 1870s Maier also met Ethel Smyth, who was studying in Leipzig.
 They became friends and continued corresponding until Maier's death.

-In 1887 Röntgen-Maier became ill with tuberculosis.
-During her illness, the couple stayed in Nice and Davos.
+The couple had two sons, Julius Engelbert Röntgen (1881-1951), who became a violinist, and Engelbert Röntgen (1886-1958), who became a cellist.
+In 1887 Röntgen-Maier became ill with pleurisy.
+During her illness, the couple stayed in Nice and Davos to receive treatment on her lungs and stay under medical supervision.
+In 1890 she returned to Amsterdam and resumed teaching music to her sons.
+Throughout the last years of her life, she went to Denmark, Sweden, and Norway with her family, friends, and other musicians.
 Her final major composition was the piano quartet in E minor on a trip to Norway in 1891.
 She died in 1894 in Amsterdam, the Netherlands.

-The Swedish record label dB Productions has released two of three albums in a series of Amanda Maier's complete works.
+The Swedish record label dB Productions has released four albums in a series of Amanda Maier's complete works.
 Excerpts can be found on Youtube.